Yuriy G. Shkuratov: Biography

-Yuriy Shkuratov was born on September 23, 1952 in the city of Stanislav (present-day Ivano-Frankivsk).
+Shkuratov was born on September 23, 1952, in the city of Stanislav (present-day Ivano-Frankivsk).
 In 1975, he graduated from School of Physics of the Kharkiv State University (now V. N. Karazin Kharkiv National University) with a degree in Physics.

 Since 1975, he has been working at the Institute of Astronomy of Kharkiv National University.
 In 1980, he defended his PhD thesis "Some optical characteristics of the Moon: observation and interpretation".
 In 1987-1990, he was also head of the laboratory of the Vernadsky Institute of Geochemistry and Analytic Chemistry.
 In 1993, he defended his thesis of Doctor of Sciences on the topic "Backscattering of non-polarized light by randomly inhomogeneous surfaces".
 In 1993-2002, he was the head of the Department of Remote Sensing of planets at the Institute of Astronomy, and in 2004-2014, he was the Director of the Institute of Astronomy.

 Since 2002 Shkuratov is Professor of the Department of Astronomy of School of Physics of Kharkiv National University, and since 2012 he is the head of the Department of Astronomy and Space Informatics.